slickframework/documentation/source/packages/di.md

 print $container->get('config.environment'); // Will print 'develop'
 ```

-In this code example we create a DiC with a single definition under the `config.environment` key/name
+In this code example we create a dependency container with a single definition under
-and retrieve it latter.
-For that we use the `ContainerBuilder` factory that need an array or a file
+the `config.environment` key/name and retrieve it latter.
+For that we use the
+`ContainerBuilder` factory that need an array or a file name with an array of
-name with an array of definitions that can be use to create our dependencies.
+definitions that can be used to create our dependencies.

 This is not a big deal so far as you are probably saying that you can achieve the same result with a
 global variable.
 In fact storing values or object instances in a container is the simplest feature
-of a DiC and a _side effect_ as the main goal is to store definitions that can be used to create
+of a dependency container and a _side effect_ as the main goal is to store definitions that can be used to create
 the real objects when we need them.

 But lets first understand what a definition is and how to set them in your container.